Auckland: National

 Between 1842 and 1865, Auckland was the capital city of New Zealand.
 Parliament met in what is now Old Government House on the University of Auckland's City campus.
 The capital was moved to the more centrally located Wellington in 1865.

 Auckland, due to its large population, is covered by 23 general electorates and three Māori electorates, each returning one member to the New Zealand House of Representatives.
 The National Party holds 14 general electorates, the Labour Party six, ACT two and the Greens one.
-Two of the three Māori electorates are held by Te Pāti Māori; as of June 2025 the remaining Māori electorate is vacant after the death of Takutai Moana Natasha Kemp.
+Two of the three Māori electorates are held by Te Pāti Māori; the remaining Māori electorate is held by an independent.

 Economy

-The twin towers of the National Bank Centre are among the tallest buildings in Auckland.

 In 1891, the three main items exported from Auckland's port were: kauri gum, gold, and wool.
 These exports were collectively worth almost a million pounds.

 Auckland is the major economic and financial centre of New Zealand.
 It has an advanced market economy with strengths in finance, commerce, and tourism.
 Most major international corporations have an Auckland office; the most expensive office space is around lower Queen Street and the Viaduct Basin in the Auckland CBD, where many financial and business services are located, which constitute a large percentage of the CBD economy.
 The largest commercial and industrial areas of the Auckland Region are Auckland CBD and the western parts of Manukau, mostly bordering the Manukau Harbour and the Tāmaki River estuary.

 According to the 2013 census, the primary employment industries of Auckland residents are professional, scientific and technical services (11.4 percent), manufacturing (9.9 percent), retail trade (9.7 percent), health care and social assistance (9.1 percent), and education and training (8.3 percent).
 Manufacturing is the largest employer in the Henderson-Massey, Howick, Māngere-Ōtāhuhu, Ōtara-Papatoetoe, Manurewa and Papakura local board areas, retail trade is the largest employer in the Whau local board area, while professional, scientific and technical services are the largest employer in the remaining urban local board areas.

-The GDP of Auckland in 2024 was estimated at approximately $159.74 billion NZD, which saw a 2.1% increase from 2023.
-The per-capita GDP of Auckland was estimated at $88,878 at the end of 2024, the second-highest in the country after the Wellington region, and above the national average of $78,233.
+The GDP of Auckland in 2025 was estimated at $167 billion NZD, which saw a 2.1% increase from 2023.
+The per-capita GDP of Auckland was estimated at $91,960 at the end of 2025, the second-highest in the country after the Wellington region, and above the national average of $87,400.